Skip to article frontmatterSkip to article content

 J=[l0sinq0l1sin(q0+q1)l1sin(q0+q1)l0cosq0+l1cos(q0+q1)l1cos(q0+q1)11].\mymatrix{J} = \left[\begin{array}{ccc} -l_{0}\sin{q_0} - l_{1}\sin{(q_0 + q_1)} & -l_{1}\sin{(q_0 + q_1)} \\ l_{0}\cos{q_0} + l_{1}\cos{(q_0 + q_1)} & l_{1}\cos{(q_0 + q_1)} \\ 1 & 1 \end{array}\right].

-Step 3: Calculate the Jacobian in your code
+Step 3: Computing the Jacobian

 We’re now equipped to solve the first question by doing the following